 short term /through Wednesday/...

-will continue to tighten slightly through the night between front
+will continue to sag southward through the waters during the

 Long term /Wednesday night through Sunday/...